 4. Log off as Administrator and log in as a normal user.
 Verify that printers are available.

 As an alternative to VBScript, the same task can be undertaken in a batch file using the PrintUIEntry function of printui.dll.
 This is detailed at:

 rundll32 printui.dll,PrintUIEntry /dn /n\\MainServer\HPLaserJ

-Windows 2000, XP and 2003 all have the capability to install a printer and have it globally available to all users (Similar to the way printers worked in the old Windows 95/98 days).
+Windows 2000 and above all have the capability to install a printer and have it globally available to all users (Similar to the way printers worked in the old Windows 95/98 days).
 Unfortunately the Add Printer wizard does not expose this functionality and only adds the printer for the current user.
 The command-line needs to be used to install and expose a printer globally.
 The process is as follows: